 - To expose functions that interact with the server to push and pull the data and provide offline data.

 The primary task of the Controller in AngularJS is to focus on the View and Scope to which it is assigned.
 Controllers in AngularJS is a simple POJO functional that manipulates the scope, performs validation, pre-fills form using data from the server.
 Hence controller uses the SP to get the data without worrying about backend logic or stuff involved.

 These is the Services that help AngularJS to make the controller lightweight and perform all the heavy Data manipulation in Services.

 Good Unit Testing Support

 The whole of AngularJS is linked together by Dependency Injection (DI).
 It’s what it uses to manage your controllers and scopes.
 Because all your controllers depend on DI to pass its information, AngularJS’s unit tests are able to usurp DI to perform unit testing by injecting mock data into your controller and measuring the output and behavior.
 In fact, AngularJS already has a mock HTTP provider to inject fake server responses into controllers.

 This beats the more traditional way of testing web apps by creating individual test pages that invoke one component and then interacting with it to see if it works.

 Supports better routing

-When you want to develop a web app using JS and HTML, the main problem lies in processing URLs and passing parameters to URLs like we pass to any backend in form of POST data or Query Params.
-AngularJS solves this problem by providing good support for Deep Linking of routes (URL) to Controllers and View.
-This will make task of developers very easy to get Query params in Controller.
-It provides support for routes similar to that provided in RoR, but in slight different manner by binding URL to View and controller.
+When you want to develop a web app using JS and HTML, the main problem lies in processing URLs and passing parameters to URLs as we pass to any backend in form of POST data or Query Params.
+AngularJS solves this problem by providing good support for Deep Linking of routes (URL) to Controllers and Views.
+This will make the task of developers very easy to get Query params in the Controller.
+It provides support for routes similar to that provided in RoR, but in a slightly different manner by binding URL to View and controller.